Fill Half or More of Your Plate with Fruits & Veggies

 - Succeed before you even walk out the door in the morning by making a veggie-centric breakfast.
-2 eggs and a pile of sautéed veggies; an omelette loaded with spinach, mushrooms and onions; and a breakfast salad all fit the bill.
+Use 2 eggs (or 1/2 block sauteed tofu) and a pile of sautéed veggies–an omelette loaded with spinach, mushrooms, and onions.

-- Use snack time to your advantage and replace crackers or cookies with a plate full of vegetables and a side of hummus.
+- Use snack time to your advantage and replace crackers or cookies with a plate full of raw crunchy vegetables and a side of hummus dip.

 - After you’ve filled at least half your plate with veggies, fill the rest with whole grains and protein such as sustainably-raised Alaskan Salmon, organic tofu, free-range organic chicken, or grass-fed meat.

-- Eat your veggies with healthy fats like extra virgin olive oil to best absorb their nutrients.
+- Eat your veggies with healthy fats like extra virgin olive oil to maximize nutrient absorption.

 - Certain vitamins and minerals are best absorbed when paired together.
-For example, eating calcium and magnesium-rich foods together can maximize the nutritional benefit of each—broccoli with pumpkin seed pesto, or kale with toasted almonds.
+For example, eating iron and vitamin C-rich foods together can maximize the nutritional benefit.
+Think spinach with tomato, or oatmeal with strawberries.

 - Eat the rainbow—a variety of colors of produce in your diet guarantees you’ll be getting a wide range of nutrients.

 - The darker and more vibrant the vegetable, the better (except cauliflower, the pale powerhouse).